 - Use your affected side or lose its potential to improve

-- Check in with your occupational or physical therapist yearly
+- Check in with your physical or occupational therapist yearly

 - Consider adaptive solutions for work and hobbies

-- Market your ideas to benefit the stroke survivor community
+- Market your ideas to benefit the survivor community

 Having a first stroke increases your risk of having another.
 About 25 percent of people who have had one stroke will have a second, despite the fact that most strokes are preventable through lifestyle and behavior changes.

 The American Heart Association recommends working with your doctor to create a stroke prevention plan focusing on medication, exercise, and diet.
 Stroke prevention strategies may include things like consistently taking high blood pressure medication, walking outdoors every day, and consuming less sodium.

 Consider this: all of your progress can be erased in an instant by another stroke.
 Minimize future risk and lay the foundation for a successful recovery by making healthy choices now.

 Many stroke survivors who have been through rehab are familiar with the phrase, “Use it or lose it”.
 This favorite saying among therapists describes the brain’s potential to remodel itself after damage through a process called neuroplasticity.